Reactive-Extensions/RxJS/modules/rx-lite-async-compat/readme.md

-# RxJS Aggregates Module #
+# RxJS Async Compat Module #

-The Reactive Extensions for JavaScript has a number of aggregation operators including those you might already know from the Array#extras and the upcoming ES6 standard such as `reduce`, `find` and `findIndex`.
-This module is used exclusively for aggregation operations used on finite observable sequences.
-In addition to the aforementioned operators, there are many useful operators such as `count`, `sum`, `average` and determining whether two sequences are equal via the `sequenceEqual` method.
-This requires `rx.lite.js` from the [`rx-lite`](https://www.npmjs.com/package/rx-lite) NPM module.
+The Reactive Extensions for JavaScript provides support for bridging to events, promises, callbacks, Node.js-style callbacks and more.
+This module includes all of that functionality.
+In addition, this also supports taking ordinary functions and turning them into asynchronous functions via Observable sequences.
+This requires `rx.lite.compat.js` from the [`rx-lite-compat`](https://www.npmjs.com/package/rx-lite) NPM module.
+This module has support for older browsers which do not support ES5 functionality, hence the name `compat`.

 ## Getting Started